 Efficient grinding of Drosophila heads for epigenomic analysis in small volumes

-Experiments involving molecular analysis of rare cell types from Drosophila brains often requires large numbers of flies to recover enough material.
-This limits the experiments that can be done, since more specific targeting of neurons means smaller numbers of relevant tissue, and that targeted tissue is hard to isolate.
+Experiments involving molecular analysis of rare cell types from Drosophila brains often require large numbers of flies to recover enough material.
+This limits the experiments that researchers can do since more specific targeting of neurons means smaller numbers of relevant tissue, and that targeted tissue is hard to isolate.

-This motorized grinder called ‘mini-INTACT homogenizer’ for tissue homogenization is optimized for extractions of neuronal nuclei from small volumes and small numbers of flies. mini-INTACT protocol combined with this homogenizer helps reduce the amount of fly heads needed for experiments about 100-fold when compared with previously described INTACT method in Drosophila (Henry et al., 2012) that used Yamato continuous flow homogenizer (US patent 4307846).
+This motorized grinder called ‘mini-INTACT homogenizer’ for tissue homogenization is optimized for extractions of neuronal nuclei from small volumes and small numbers of flies. mini-INTACT protocol combined with this homogenizer helps reduce the number of fly heads needed for experiments about 100-fold compared with the previously described INTACT method in Drosophila (Henry et al., 2012) that used Yamato continuous flow homogenizer (US patent 4307846).

 Video: the mini-INTACT Homogenizer in action

-The design files for the fly-head homogenizer are available for free non-profit research via the link at the upper right.
+The design files for the fly-head homogenizer are available for free non-profit research via the Flintbox link at the right.